vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_helpers.rst

-.. _kaic-helpers:
+.. _fanc-helpers:

 ####################
-Helper tools in kaic
+Helper tools in fanc
 ####################

 Kai-C provides little helper tools that make working with Hi-C and associated data